|

 but currently, does have a color tinge to it.
 Doing so allows NX to remove

-that 'color' from your entire photo, correcting for 'white balance'.
+that 'color' (that you selected) from your entire photo, correcting and

 Marquee vs Point: In my experience, a marquee sample works a lot